NamitaMalik/E2E-testing-with-Protractor/README.md

 }]);
 ```

-You can open `creditCard.html` in your favourite browser and test it manually that is it working as expected or not?
+You can open `creditCard.html` in your favourite browser and test it manually that is it working as expected behaviour or not?
 Then we will test with **Protractor**.

 ###How to Test with Protractor??

-First, we need to open our **application**, which we can do by: `browser.get("http://localhost:63342/E2E-testing-with-Protractor/creditCard.html");` We have kept this in a ```beforeEach()``` block since we would need this to be executed before every test.

-We will write our tests in `spec.js` file kept in a test folder.
-There is another file named as `conf.js` which will have our configuration related details.
-This file would also be kept in the test folder.
+1. Create a **test** named folder in your project directory.
+2. Now create `conf.js` named **configuration** file for our test cases and save it in test directory.
+We define two things in it:
+    1. **seleniumAddress**: Address of **Selenium webdriver manager**.
+    2. **specs**: Our test case file, which should be run.

 Our `conf.js` would look something like this:

 **conf.js**
 ```JavaScript